 This also involves the concept of "post-normal science".
 Post-normal science, coined by Silvio Funtowicz and Jerome R. Ravetz (1993), describes an approach to scientific inquiry in situations marked by high uncertainty, complexity, and the involvement of diverse societal values.
 In post-normal science, traditional scientific methods face challenges due to a lack of clear facts and agreed-upon methodologies.
 Issues addressed in this framework often involve significant ambiguity and a multiplicity of perspectives, requiring decisions that go beyond scientific evidence to consider ethical, social, and political dimensions.
 The extended peer community, including scientists, policymakers, and the public, collaboratively contributes to the co-production of knowledge and decision-making.
 Quality assurance in post-normal science involves a reflexive and transparent process that acknowledges uncertainties and contextual factors, challenging the conventional notion of linear and value-neutral scientific inquiry.
 The framework emphasizes inclusivity and participation to address complex issues that fall outside the scope of "normal" scientific practice.

 This calls for a new understanding of transdisciplinary.
-As with Mittelstraß, transdisciplinary research in Mode 2 knowledge production is defined by transcending disciplinary problems to non-scientific and thus real-world problems; in contrast to Mittelstrass, however, it is emphasized that – especially in situations of high uncertainty and complexity – both the identification and formulation of the problems and the way in which they are solved need to be co-produced by the participation of non-scientific actors such as political decision-makers, economic entrepreneurs, affected citizens, patients, users or consumers, rather than by excluding them on dubious epistemological reasons.
+As with Mittelstraß, transdisciplinary research in Mode 2 knowledge production is defined by transcending disciplinary problems to non-scientific and thus real-world problems; in contrast to Mittelstraß , however, it is emphasized that – especially in situations of high uncertainty and complexity – both the identification and formulation of the problems and the way in which they are solved need to be co-produced by the participation of non-scientific actors such as political decision-makers, economic entrepreneurs, affected citizens, patients, users or consumers, rather than by excluding them on dubious epistemological reasons.

 Assuming that non-scientific actors should participate in research on social problems and solutions, the question ultimately arises as to the extent to which this participation should occur.
 Against this background, Michel Callon (1999) has distinguished three models in which laypeople can relate to science.